A Soft Theorem from vertex-like operators in BFSS Theory: The Formalism

 Standard graph combinatorial techniques show that the superficial degree of divergence of diagrams scales in the same way as powers of the coupling constant.
 This suggests that the expansion parameter for the perturbative computation is $\frac{\lambda}{\epsilon}$, where $\epsilon$ is a short distance cutoff which must be sent to zero at the end of the computation.
 To implement this cutoff, we introduce a kinetic term for $\sigma$

-Note that scales like $\sim \frac{1}{N^2}$ in the large $N$ limit.
+Note that, as explained around equation (\ref{eq:scaling}), in DLCQ, the $p^+$ component of the momentum is kept fixed in the large $N$ limit.
+As a consequence, the light-like radius scales like $R\sim N$ and scales like $\sim \frac{1}{N^2}$ in the soft limit where $N_j \sim N$ and $N_s \sim O(1)$.
+In fact, as discussed in \cite{Polchinski_1999}, the flat space M-Theory regime corresponds to $N^{\frac{1}{9}}<r<N^{\frac{1}{7}}$ in Planck units.
+Therefore, in this region of parameter space, $\lambda$ decays faster than $\frac{1}{N^2}$.
 Moreover, $\lambda$ depends on time through the $\frac{1}{r^7}$ factor; for simplicity of notation, we will only write down this dependence explicitly when relevant.
 The Lagrangian of the theory now takes the form

 note that, after introducing the $\epsilon$-regulator through the kinetic term (\ref{eq:kinreg}), the theory is UV finite, and does not require counterterms.
 This is a special feature of this one-dimensional quantum field theory.
 We provide a proof of this statement in appendix \ref{sec:app}.
 Note that we can remove the cutoff after taking the $N \rightarrow \infty$ limit.
 Indeed, the scattering amplitude still takes the form (\ref{eq:ampint}), but now the interaction term in the Dyson series amounts to